$250

 Appreciate the natural Rainbow-like colors of the recently discovered Rainbow Mountain Trek!
 You will hike through some secluded communities, in which you may interact with the indigenous people who are still keeping their ancient Inca culture alive!
 You will see snow-capped peaks, herds of llamas, glaciers and turquoise lakes, all set within an incredibly colorful mountain range.
 The Rainbow Mountain trek offers a selection of wildlife including soaring Condors and Cara Cara Falcons.
 The colorful sandstone mountains in the area are probably the coolest and most unique natural phenomenon you will ever see!

-On the first day of your Rainbow mountain adventure, your guide will pick you up from your hotel at the delightful hour of 4am to begin our incredible Rainbow Mountain Trek Adventure!
-We set out on our 3-hour scenic drive through the South Valley; there are amazing views of farming Inca terraces, valleys and rocky mountains.
+This morning your guide will pick you up from your hotel at the delightful hour of 4am to begin our incredible Rainbow Mountain Trek Adventure!
+Set out on our 3-hour scenic drive through the South Valley.
+See amazing views of farming Inca terraces, valleys and rocky mountains.
 While packing up our gear, our chef will be preparing a hot breakfast to get fueled up for the hike ahead of you.
-You will give your duffel to the horseman, keeping only your small daypack for the hike.
+Give your duffel to the horseman, keeping only your small daypack for the hike.
 Our guides will review the itinerary for the day and safety tips to ensure you are fully prepared for the next two days.
 The trek begins in a large green valley, where you will see hundreds of alpacas, local farmers, and the beautiful Ausangate Mountain towering in the distance.
 This is only a teaser for what is to come on your journey!

-As you continue making your way on the trail, you will conquer the first pass of the trek, the Pucacocha pass.
-At around (4,876m/ 16,000 ft), the pass sits just above Pucacocha Lake, and the massive Ausangate Mountain is directly in front of you.
-After a successful climb, we will stop around noon to eat lunch and recharge our bodies for the remainder of the hike.
+On the trail, conquer the first pass of the trek, the Pucacocha pass.
+At around (4,876m/ 16,000 ft), the pass sits just above Pucacocha Lake, and the massive Ausangate Mountaing that is situated in front of you.
+After a successful climb, stop around noon to eat lunch and recharge our bodies for the remainder of the hike.

-Our destination for the night is Anata, where we will enjoy a beautiful evening surrounded by jaw dropping landscape at the base of the Andes Mountains.
-As the sun sets, we set up the dining tent with chairs for the group to relax and enjoy hot drinks and appetizers while dinner is being prepared.
-This night you will see an unforgettable night sky full of constellations, shooting stars, and keep yourself warm with coca tea.
+Our destination for the night is Anata, enjoy a beautiful evening surrounded by jaw dropping landscape at the base of the Andes Mountains.
+As the sunsets, meet dining tent with chairs for the group to relax and enjoy hot drinks and appetizers while dinner is being prepared.
+Tonight you will see an unforgettable night sky full of constellations, shooting stars, and keep yourself warm with a cup of tea.

-Today is what you have been waiting for!
-Your chance to see the beautiful Rainbow Mountain and the best part is that you are almost there.
-We will wake you up bright and early between 4am and 5am with hot tea or coffee delivered to your tent, and served a hearty breakfast to fuel you up for your final climb to Vinicuna (Rainbow Mountain).
+Wake up bright and early between 4am and 5am with hot tea or coffee delivered to your tent.
+Eat a hearty breakfast to fuel up for your final climb to Vinicuna (Rainbow Mountain).
 Upon arrival, you can take all the time you want soaking in the amazing 360-degree vistas of the surrounding lands and explore the mountain itself.
-Take some time to yourself and really enjoy the beauty of nature around you.
+Take some time and really enjoy the beauty of nature that surrounds you.
 It truly is a magical place!
-The hike down will only take about three hours and here we will celebrate a successful journey, and enjoy lunch before departing back to Cusco (3 hours).
-Arrival time back in Cusco will depend on how long you want to spend on Rainbow Mountain, but we typically get back around 5pm or 6pm and drop you off at your hotel.
+The hike down to where our van will be waiting for you and here we will celebrate a successful journey, enjoy lunch before departing back to Cusco (3 hours).
+Arrival time back in Cusco will typically be around 5pm or 6pm at your hotel.

 The 2-day Rainbow Mountain Hike is available on any date that is best for you as long as we have a minimum of 2 hikers.